 Inspired by an art trip to the town where dogs outnumber people, Dutch architect Rob Sweere designed a sustainable solution to provide mobility, shelter, education and space age fun.
 He combined the local mode of transport – dog sleds – with resilient insulated cabins to make two nomadic habitats that can scoot about for weeks on educational trips that teach about the preservation of indigenous identities in Greenland’s landscape.
 Each has room for up to eight kids, teachers and hunters, and allows one of the Earth’s coldest countries to be observed from its circular portholes.

-The designer’s next project is a permanent settlement and homes that float on the sea, providing transport in remote water-logged regions.
+After these mobile igloos-on-skis, the designer’s next project is a permanent settlement and homes that float on the sea, providing transport in remote water-logged regions.

 Rob Sweere, Founder and Artist, Rob Sweere Artworks